 Column Lineage

-Column lineage answers: "Where does each output column's data come from?"
-Given a SQL query and a schema, it traces every output column backwards through the full query structure -- all the way down to base table columns.
+Column lineage answers one question: where does each output column's data come from?
+Given a SQL query and a schema, the engine traces every output column backwards through the query, all the way down to base table columns.

-• Data origins -- which base table columns feed into this output, through however many layers of CTEs, subqueries, and joins
+- Data origins.
+Which base table columns feed this output, through however many layers of CTEs, subqueries, and joins.

-• Join dependencies -- which columns appear in JOIN conditions that connect the tables producing this column
+- Join dependencies.
+Which columns appear in JOIN conditions connecting the tables that produce this column.

-• Aggregate dependencies -- which columns are passed through aggregate functions (SUM, COUNT, etc.)
+- Aggregate dependencies.
+Which columns are passed through aggregate functions (SUM, COUNT, and so on).

 The lineage engine handles the full range of SQL complexity:

-Try it in the playground -- the ANSI playground includes lineage examples.
-Switch to the Lineage tab to see an interactive column lineage graph.
+Try it in the playground.
+The ANSI playground includes lineage examples.
+Switch to the Lineage tab for an interactive column lineage graph.

 Example